Academy of the Holy Family

-The Academy of the Holy Family (AHF) is an accredited private, Roman Catholic, all-girls college-preparatory school in Baltic, Connecticut, located in the Roman Catholic Diocese of Norwich.
+The Academy of the Holy Family (AHF) is private Catholic all-girls college preparatory school in Baltic, Connecticut.
+It is under the jurisdiction of the Diocese of Norwich.

-Background
+History

-The Sisters of Charity of Our Lady Mother of Mercy was founded as a parochial community by Monsignor John Zwijsen on November 23, 1832 at Tilburg in the Netherlands.
+The Sisters of Charity of Our Lady Mother of Mercy was founded as a parochial community by Msgr Johannes Zwijsen on November 23, 1832, at Tilburg in the Netherlands.
 It was his intention to "simply to “establish a school where poor children could be taught reading, writing, sewing, and knitting”.
 The community soon spread beyond the parish, and in 1874 was invited to open a school in the United States.

-When the Sisters arrived they first established a grade school and a girls’ high school for day and resident students in the small mill town of Sprague, Connecticut where the Motherhouse is located.
-In 1970, the Sisters of Charity of Our Lady, Mother of the Church, split off as a separate community and continue to run HFA.
+When the Sisters arrived they first established a grade school and a girls’ high school for day and resident students in the small mill town of Sprague, Connecticut, where the motherhouse is located.
+In 1970, the Sisters of Charity of Our Lady, Mother of the Church, split off as a separate community and continue to operate HFA.

-Currently

 The Academy is approved by the State of Connecticut and is accredited by the New England Association of Schools and colleges.
-The Academy of the Holy Family is owned and operated by the Sisters of Charity of Our Lady, Mother of the Church.
+It is owned and operated by the Sisters of Charity of Our Lady, Mother of the Church.